Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

+Recalling that $\srd_{u_{k'}}$ can be thought of as a good derivative, we see that the first bound is an estimate combining fractional and good geometric derivatives while the second bound is a higher order $\de$-weighted estimates involving a good geometric derivative.

-\textbf{The most difficult part of the paper is then to obtain the {remaining} higher order anisotropic $L^2$-estimates required on the right-hand side of \eqref{eq:intro.anisotropic.1} and \eqref{eq:intro.anisotropic.2} under the very limited regularity of the metric.} We will explain these $L^2$ estimates in the remaining subsections.
+\textbf{The most difficult part of the paper is then to obtain the bounds in \eqref{eq:higher.order.motivated} under the very limited regularity of the metric.} We will explain these $L^2$ estimates in the next subsection.